Mlaiel/iacherie/monitoring/analytics/README.md

 ## Overview

-The Analytics Monitoring Module provides comprehensive analytics aggregation and intelligence across all platforms where Ainflue creators distribute their content.
+The Analytics Monitoring Module provides comprehensive analytics aggregation and intelligence across all platforms where IA Chérie creators distribute their content.
 This module leverages advanced AI and machine learning to deliver real-time insights, predictive analytics, competitive intelligence, and actionable recommendations for content optimization and business growth.

 ## Core Components